Slice Data Transfer

 #include "kernel_operator.h"

-// In this sample, the tensor data type is float.
+// In this example, the tensor data type is float.

 template <typename T>